moranbel/tdGraphEmbed/README.md

 We initiate the graph with two communities and in each time step, we randomly choose one of the two communities and sample m nodes (using normal distribution) from this community.
-We then change the labels of these nodes and assign them to the other community (referred to as ``community shifting'').
+We then change the labels of these nodes and assign them to the other community (referred to as "community shifting").
 We repeat this process for 100 iterations (i.e., time steps).

 We inject anomalies in time by changing the normal distribution parameters,